IACR/program-editor/README.md

 # program-editor
-Freelance work done for IACR

-Creating a program for a conference is a complicated task.
-My aim with this project is to make a GUI for conference program creation.
-This will be an internal tool for IACR members.
+This is a GUI for conference program creation and editing.
+It is an internal tool for IACR members.

-The only dependencies are websubrev and to produce output for [conference template](https://github.com/IACR/conference-template).
+The only dependencies are websubrev and to produce output for the schema required by the [conference template](https://github.com/IACR/conference-template).

 Note that PDF printing requires that mpdf and twig be installed via composer.